SahilFruitwala/SahilFruitwala/README.md

 ## Sahil Fruitwala

-Hi there👋, I am a master's student at Dalhousie University.
+Hi there👋 I like to call myself as a developer with poetic touch.
 I love to try and understand new technologies.
-So far, I have attempted Python, Java, JavaScript, Go, C, C++ and Perl language.
-From all these languages, I liked to work with Python and JavaScript.
-As for the future, I would like to work with Go, Rust and TypeScript.
+I liked to work with Python and JavaScript.
+As for the future, I want to try Go, Rust and TypeScript.

 I love to teach others what I know.
-Recently, I started writing blogs, and this motivates me to keep going and achieve satisfaction.
-I want to discuss new technologies and ideas.
+Recently, I started writing blogs, and this motivates me to keep going.
+I like to discuss new technologies and ideas.
 If you like to discuss startup ideas or discuss anything, please feel free to [email me](sahilfruitwala007@gmail.com) 💬.

 <table><tr><td valign="top">

-### 👨‍💻 Latest Project
+### 👨‍💻 Latest Personal Projects
 <!-- recent_releases starts -->
 * [RentalVista](https://rentalvista.herokuapp.com/)
 (**Finished**)